Progress report for LNC19-420

 Pollen Collection

-We processed pollen samples from the previous year (2021) and sent them to a lab for taxon identification.
-We received pollen identification results from samples collected in 2020 (Central region) and 2021 (Western region).
-Honey bees collected pollen from a variety of plant families during both 2020 and 2021 (Figure 3).
+We identified to family the pollen samples collected in 2020 and 2021.
+Honey bees collected pollen from a variety of plant families (Figure 3).
 Early season pollen collected by bees in 2020 in the Central region included 18 plant families across the sample period.
 Honey bees collected high concentrations of pollen from Asteraceae, Brassicaceae, Fabaceae, and Salicaceae families.
 Moderate to high pollen quantities were collected from Oleaceae, Ranunculaceae, and Rosaceae families.
 Cannabaceae, Caprifoliaceae, Elaeagnaceae, Oleaceae, Rhamnaceae, Rosaceae, Salicaceae, and Sapindaceae families have shelterbelt species and were found in 2020 pollen from the Central region.
 Pollen collected in 2020 in the Western region included 20 families.
 High concentrations of Asteraceae, Brassicaceae, Fabaceae, and Oleaceae families were found across pollen samples.
 Rosaceae and Salicaceae families were found in moderate to high concentrations.
 Honey bees collected pollen from Caprifoliaceae, Elaeagnaceae, Oleaceae, Pinaceae, Rhamnaceae, Rosaceae, Salicaceae, and Sapindaceae shelterbelt families at Western sites in 2020.
 The 2021 pollen from the Western region included 18 plant families.
 Honey bees collected high concentrations of pollen from Asteraceae, Brassicaceae, Fabaceae, Oleaceae, and Poaceae families and moderate concentrations of Rosaceae pollen.
 Pollen from shelterbelts came from Caprifoliaceae, Elaeagnaceae, Oleaceae, Pinaceae, Rhamnaceae, Rosaceae, Salicaceae, and Sapindaceae families.

 Education

-We hired Hailey Keen as the graduate student responsible for this project.
-We have been learning all about the honeybee industry as a team, through hands-on experience.
-In addition to Hailey and the rest of the team, we also hired a summer technician who worked closely with the team during research activities.
+Our research team hired Hailey Keen as the graduate student responsible for this project.
+She played a critical role in the research and outreach associated with this project.
+We were able to learn all about the honeybee industry as a team, through hands-on experience.
+In addition to Hailey and the rest of the team, we also hired six summer technician who worked closely with the team during research activities.

 Project Activities